w601sxs/mcp/docs/index.md

 [Learn more about the Bedrock Knowledge Base Retrieval MCP Server](servers/bedrock-kb-retrieval-mcp-server.md)

-### Cost Analysis MCP Server (DEPRECATED)

->DEPRECATED.
-Please use the AWS Pricing MCP Server instead.
+### AWS Pricing MCP Server

-The Cost Analysis MCP Server enables AI assistants to analyze the cost of AWS services.
+The AWS Pricing MCP Server enables AI assistants to analyze the cost of AWS services.

 **Features:**